caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

 - _NOTE: If you need the localhost, you can find it in launchSettings.json_

 ### 2.b ENABLING SCALAR (RECOMMENDED):
-  - Right click add a new NuGet package to your API
+  - Add a new NuGet package to your API.
   - Browse the package manager for Scalar and download the package `Scalar.AspNetCore`
   - Next, add the following code to your `Program.cs` in the HTTP configuration